tustin2121/Brian-Thompson-grave/README.md

 - [Luigi Mangione’s Copycat](https://www.nationalreview.com/corner/luigi-mangiones-copycat/) - By Haley Strack
   - Again, use of the word "Copycat" for someone who only spoke words.
   - "Mangione has attracted a cult following since he murdered a father of two in cold blood.
 Thompson’s murder has prompted a nationwide “discussion” on the state of the insurance industry — one laden with excuses and affirmations for disturbed individuals who believe sincerely that murdering high-powered executives is the only way to improve “the system.”
 Mangione has been described by a shockingly large amount of people as a handsome do-gooder, whose desire to expose the faults of the health care system makes him innocent.
 He was bound to have a copycat at some point, given that some social-media users have been justifying Mangione’s crime all week.
 Consider crazed ex-Washington Post journalist Taylor Lorenz, who said she derived joy from an innocent man’s murder."
 "Dominic’s post from last week, “Murdering CEOs Is Evil,” generated a terrifying amount of backlash, often from people like Lorenz who think Mangione is a hero for “starting the conversation” about corrupt insurance providers.
 Mangione might’ve started the conversation.
 Those who continue it by justifying his bloodlust encourage others to follow in his footsteps."
+    - Thompson was not innocent, not just for his company's high rate of denials, but also he was under active investigation for insider trading.
 - [Murdering CEOs Is Evil](https://www.nationalreview.com/corner/murdering-ceos-is-evil/) - By Dominic Pino
   - "There appears to be some confusion about this online, so here it is plain and simple: Murdering corporate executives is evil."